pineresaugusto/InformeFinal_ML_AP_DC/_sources/markdown.md

 In addition, data augmentation can help to reduce the risk of overfitting.
 Overfitting occurs when a machine learning model learns the training data too well and is unable to generalize to new data.
 By increasing the size and diversity of the training data set with data augmentation, we can help to reduce the risk of overfitting.

-### Results and Discussion
+### Results

 In this section, we present the results of our experiments and discuss the implications of our findings.

 Despite the limited length of our data set, we found that data augmentation significantly improved the performance of the neural network models for freight demand forecasting.

-This improvement in performance suggests that neural network models are now a better alternative for freight demand forecasting than conventional forecasting methods.
-Neural network models are able to learn more complex patterns in the data, which allows them to make more accurate forecasts, especially when the data set is small.
+This improvement in performance suggests that neural network models are now a better alternative for freight demand forecasting, they are able to learn more complex patterns in the data, which allows them to make more accurate forecasts, especially when the data set is small.

 In the following sections, we will visually analyze the results of our experiments and discuss their implications in more detail.